 This time of year, many families in the U.S. end up with a whole haul of Halloween candy.
-Part of scientific investigation involves looking at things in new ways.
+Since part of scientific investigation involves looking at things in new ways, let’s do some Halloween candy science!
 This year, instead of eating all that candy, use some of those sweet treats in an easy science experiment.

 Candy Coating Science Project

 Liquids that can dissolve solids are called solvents.
 Things dissolved in a solvent are called solutes.
 In this experiment, you’ll use a solvent (water) to dissolve the colored coating on candy (solute).

 - M&Ms® or Skittles®

 - Petri dish, paper plate, or another shallow container

 - Fill the petri dish with enough cold water to fully cover one M&Ms or Skittles.

 - Carefully drop the candy in being sure not to disrupt the water too much.
 If you can, drop the candy so it lands with its letter facing up.